sarathchandrikak/8-week-sql-challenge/README.md

 # 8-week-sql-challenge
-A series of 8 interesting SQL challenges that covers all the topics of SQL. <br />Challenges are described @ https://8weeksqlchallenge.com
+A series of 8 interesting SQL challenges that covering all the topics of SQL. <br />Challenges are described @ [here](https://8weeksqlchallenge.com)

 I am starting with excitig challenges this week while repo gets updated evey week further.<br /> Following is the estimated schedule along with reference to solutions.